VOPM: The Unofficial Manual

 Importing and Exporting Patches

 VOPM can import patches from MDX files, which is a format designed for the Sharp X68000 home computer.
 In order to import instruments, these files must be converted to the OPM format by using the MDXPG tool.
-VOPM will also export patches in the OPM format.
+VOPM also supports exporting patches in the OPM format.